 The Best Medical Podcasts for Medical Professionals

-While the end of medical school is a relief, it doesn’t mean you’ll suddenly have time to sit down and review the latest research every morning or solve the problems of the healthcare system overnight.
+While the end of medical school is a relief, it doesn’t mean you’ll suddenly have all the time in the world to sit down and review the latest research every morning or solve the problems of the healthcare system overnight!
 What you can do is listen to some medical podcasts—many of which are very short—to stay up to date on the latest techniques, learn from other physicians, and improve your practice.

 The Curious Clinicians